 Whaling Station beach was much nicer than Tribune Bay in my opinion.
 The sand wasn’t blighted by seaweed and the water was calm and clear.
 I lay on the beach and read before paddling in the chilly sea.
 It was a little taste of what could have been, if my experience on Hornby Island had turned out how I hoped it would and if I hadn’t had my mini breakdown.
 I am thankful that I at least got a taste.

 I decided to hitch back to Tribune Bay as I was hoping to hear back from my friend David on Denman to find out if I could arrive to stay at his place a day early.
 I couldn’t cope with another night in that claustrophobic tent.

 Who should pick me up but Vanessa.
 She invited me to watch the sunset with them at Grassy Point.
-Maybe I would have gone too if I had decided to stay on the island but I still really felt the need to leave Hornby for Denman.
+Maybe I would have gone too if I had decided to stay on Hornby Island but I still really felt the need to leave Hornby Island for Denman.
 I needed to put some distance between myself and the massive low of the previous evening.

-I quickly packed up my things back at the campground then managed to hitch a ride straight away to the ferry wharf on the other side of the island.
-Sitting in the sun while I waited for the ferry, I knew I made the right decision about leaving a night early.
+I quickly packed up my things back at the Tribune Bay campground then managed to hitch a ride straight away to the ferry wharf on the other side of the island.
+Sitting in the sun while I waited for the Denman Island ferry, I knew I made the right decision about leaving a night early.

-But I can’t shake the feeling that it will always be the place that I lost my mind for an evening.
+But I can’t shake the feeling that Hornby Island will always be the place where I lost my mind for an evening.